selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 This is work in progress - notes are contained here.
 {{< /idea >}}

-The Istio control plane has a large set of custom resources that, when viewed holistically, define the configuration of your service mesh.
+The configuration of your service mesh is composed of a large set of custom resources.
 These resources often have complex interactions that are not easily understood in isolation.
-For example, to understand how a potential request might be routed to a service you need to potentially understand which `Gateway` resource will handle the request;
-you then need to consider how `VirtualService` resources will route that request, and then how the `DestinationRule` will ultimately apply to the answering service.
+For example, to understand how a hypothetical request might be routed to a service, you need to consider several resource type interactions: which gateway will handle the request, how virtual services will route that request, and which destination rule will ultimately apply to the request.
 As of Istio 1.4, custom resources are [defined with OpenAPI specs](https://istio.io/news/releases/1.4.x/announcing-1.4/upgrade-notes/#configuration-management) to help prevent common configuration mistakes.
-However these validations can only be applied in the context of a single resource.
+However these validations are only applied in the context of a single resource.
 To discover and diagnose misconfigurations across multiple objects, you can use `istioctl analyze`.

 If you haven't used it before, `istioctl analyze` is a command-line tool that